Nathan-Wang23/LMC_project/README.md

 Countdown timer to sunset

-Format: Map, Narrative, Clue
+Format: Map, Narrative, Clue --> Page of Narrative

-Screen turns sunset colored when there is 10 minutes left
+Screen turns sunset colored when there are 10 minutes left

 # Getting Started with Create React App